 I always get a kick out of walking through Whistler’s pedestrian-only village center.
 It feels faintly European, with a mix of familiar retail shops, unique restaurants and local hangouts that appeal to all kinds of visitors.
-This universal appeal is a key to Whistler’s success in becoming the largest ski resort in Canada, and one of the best and busiest in North America.
-The mountains and snow conditions help too of course, as skiing remains at the heart of Whistler’s reason for being.
-These ingredients for success make Whistler a superior choice as a family holiday destination, one that’s not just limited to winter.
-Here’s a complete guide of the top 35 things to do in Whistler with kids all year round.
+This universal appeal is a key to Whistler’s success in becoming the largest ski resort in Canada, and making Whistler a superior choice as a family holiday destination, one that’s not just limited to winter.
+We’ve been visiting Whistler for more than 30 years, and I’ve put all of my experience into this complete guide to the top 35 things to do in Whistler with kids.

-As a true four season mountain resort, Whistler has something for everyone at every time of year.
-For families, this world class ski resort offers great hotel deals and accommodation options, lots of family-friendly restaurant choices in close walking distance, and an amazing assortment of activities and attractions.
-You won’t have to worry about the kids getting bored on holiday, this mountain town is packed with loads of things to do in Whistler for kids.
+As a true four-season mountain resort, Whistler, British Columbia, has something for everyone at every time of year.
+This world class ski resort offers great hotel deals and accommodation options, lots of family-friendly restaurant choices in close walking distance, and an amazing assortment of activities and attractions.

 Whistler Kids Activities Year-Round